 It is our policy to defer to creators' categorizations, but we reserve the right to recategorize a fanwork type.

-A manual recategorization decision made by the abuse team is appealable through the ordinary abuse appeals process.
+A manual recategorization decision made by the Policy & Abuse team is appealable through the ordinary appeals process.

 A manual recategorization of a fanwork will not result in suspension of a user's account, unless it is a repeated pattern for a single user, in which case it may be treated as grounds for a suspension.
-Moreover, if a creator unilaterally reverses a manual recategorization, without agreement from the abuse team, that will be treated as grounds for a suspension.
+Moreover, if a creator unilaterally reverses a manual recategorization, without agreement from the team, that will be treated as grounds for a suspension.

 General tags

 Some tags may be automatically applied to a work.
 It is our policy to defer to creators' categorizations, but we reserve the right to manually recategorize language and other Archive tags, including fandom tags.
 A manual recategorization or removal of a tag will not result in suspension of a user's account, unless it is a repeated pattern for a single user, in which case it may be treated as grounds for a suspension.
-Moreover, if a creator unilaterally reverses a manual recategorization or removal, without agreement from the abuse team, that will be treated as grounds for a suspension.
+Moreover, if a creator unilaterally reverses a manual recategorization or removal, without agreement from the team, that will be treated as grounds for a suspension.

 V. Assorted Policies